- Pre-ceremony Activities: Start with morning rituals like yoga or making coffee/breakfast together.

 If you didn’t figure out my little trick by now—I wanted you to stop pressuring yourself into this “wedding day” box where you had no idea what to do.
 And instead, focus on what an amazing trip looks like for you.
 Usually, most couples can come up with a few ideas with that exercise alone.
 But if not—no need to worry.
-We have a whole list here of different ideas that might speak to you.
+I have a whole list here of different ideas that might speak to you.

-Tell us what you’re thinking!
+Tell me what you’re thinking!

 Yoga: If you practice yoga or any other mindfulness practice together (or separately), it might be worth busting out your yoga mats on the porch of your Airbnb.
-It’s also not a bad way to prepare your body for a long day of hiking!

 Play or Sing Music to Each Other: If you’re musically inclined (or even if not), you can bring instruments or anything else you’d need to serenade each other.